ClickHouse/ClickHouse/docs/en/query_language/select.md

 #### FINAL Modifier {#select-from-final}

 Applicable when selecting data from tables from the [MergeTree](../operations/table_engines/mergetree.md)-engine family other than `GraphiteMergeTree`.
-When `FINAL` is specified, ClickHouse fully merges the data before returning the result and thus performs all data transformations that should happen during merges for the given table engine.
+When `FINAL` is specified, ClickHouse fully merges the data before returning the result and thus performs all data transformations that happen during merges for the given table engine.

 Also supported for:
 - [Replicated](../operations/table_engines/replication.md) versions of `MergeTree` engines.